JamesCBremerJr/Phase-functions/README.md

-This package contains code for building nonoscillatory phase functions which represent solutions of second order differential equations.
-It implements the windowing algorithm described in
+This is a reference implementation of the algorithm described in

-      "On the numerical solution of second order linear ordinary differential equations in the high-frequency regime"
+      James Bremer "On the numerical solution of second order linear ordinary differential equations in the high-frequency regime," Applied and Computational Harmonic Analysis, 44 (2018), 312-349.

-      James Bremer, arxiv:1409.6049
+It allows for the solution of a large class of second order linear ordinary differential equations in time independent of the frequency of oscillations of their solutions.

+Please note that this is an *unoptimized* implementation of the algorithm meant princpally to demonstrate that the algorithm is independent of frequency.
+There are a number of obvious inefficiencies.

 Each of the files which comprise this package is briefly described below.
 More complete documentation can be found in the files themselves.
 The principal routines